Late discontinuation under special circumstances

 What was your mark in the subject you are applying for a DC for?

 If you failed a Unit but your mark was close to a pass, (e.g., 45–49%) explain why you believe this was still not a legitimate attempt at the subject.
 That is, why should this not just count as a fail.
 For example, you got good marks early in the semester and bad ones later when the problem arose.
-Or you might be able to point to the past where you have scored credits or distinctions for similar assessments or subjects, and that the low mark in the Unit you are seeking a DC for is best explained by the extraordinary circumstances you have experienced.
+Or you might be able to point to the past where you have scored credits or distinctions for similar assessments or subjects, and that the low mark in the unit you are seeking a DC for is best explained by the extraordinary circumstances you have experienced.
 DC grades cannot be approved for units you have passed.

 Did you pass any units?